wcjohnchen/ML/README.md

 PASs in the terminal regions, i.e. the 3'UTR regions, were examined in this study.
 There are 247,852 unique TR PASs, which associated with 29,434 unique genes.
 Correlations between PAS features were compared (Figure 1).
 The correlations bewtween the three models were as follow: PolyAID vs PolyAStrength: 0.61; PolyAID vs PolyA_SVM: 0.55; and PolyAStrength vs PolyA_SVM: 0.52.

 There are many diseases associated with cleavage and polyadenlyation activites, including cancer, aging, and skin-related diseases.
 For example, FIP1L1 gene, which plays a role in leukemia (Ali <i>et al.</i>, 2023), enhances usage of proximal PASs (global shortening), while knockdown of FIP1L1 leads to usage of distal PASs (global lengthening) (Davis <i>et al.</i>, 2022, Li <i>et al.</i>, 2015).
 By profileing FIP1L1 based on expression level and modeling, PAS genomic location chr4:+:53459611 (PolyAID: 0.9986, PolyAStrength: 0.5618, PolyA_SVM: 0.9911) and chr4:+:53459667 (PolyAID: 0.9768, PolyAStrength: -7.8462, PolyA_SVM: 0.9750) ranked at the top two (Figure 2).
 The result from APARENT2 shows that FIP1L1 has preference for proximal PASs (delta log-odds-narrow < 0) (Figure 5), which confirms with previous findings.
-Similarly, CSTF2 gene, which also involved in cancer and proliferating cells (Xi <i>et al.</i>, 2014), favors 3'UTR shortening and is in accordance with the profiling and APARENT2 result (preference for proximal PASs; delta log-odds-narrow < 0) (Figure 2, 5).
+Similarly, CSTF2 gene, which also involved in cancer, and proliferating cells (Xia <i>et al.</i>, 2014), favors 3'UTR shortening and is in accordance with the profiling and APARENT2 result (preference for proximal PASs; delta log-odds-narrow < 0) (Figure 2, 5).
+In addition to cancer, RRAS2 gene is also associated to aging.
+In skin.

 <br>